joemoose/dungeoneers.d20/docs/appendix-g.md

 All dragonpowder gonnes have the following characteristics:

 - **Armor piercing**: Damage ignores three armor ratings; as with other weapons, a critical damage roll ignores all armor.
 - **Dangerous**: Gonnes always includes a bonus damage die.
-If you roll **double 1s** on a gonne’s damage and bonus damage dice roll, a misfire occurs, and your target suffers no harm.
+If you roll **double 1s** on a one’s damage and bonus damage dice roll, a misfire occurs, and your target suffers no harm.
 Consult the following Misfire Table for the result.
 - **Noisy**: Igniting dragonpowder has loud and explosive results.
 Animals flee when hearing the shot.
 Intelligent creatures will notice and investigate.
 - **Slow**: After attacking with a gonne, it must be reloaded.
 Reloading requires both hands and two actions per shot loaded.